cytdata/Sales-Performance-Portfolio/README.md

 ## 2- Dataset Overview

 #### 2-1 Dataset
-The 2023 results are based on historical data analysis, showing how strategic changes led to performance improvements.
-To protect sensitive information, I created a synthetic dataset that includes key variables such as dates, sales revenue, and descriptive information.
+The 2023 results are based on historical data analysis.
+The dashboard shows how strategic changes led to performance improvements.
+It includes key insights into revenue, list quantity, and conversion rates by marketing channel effectiveness and customer demographics.
+By visualizing this data, the factors identified help improve data analysis and optimize sales strategies to enhance sales performance and optimize sales strategies.
+Based on the ratio, I created a synthetic dataset to protect sensitive information.

 #### 2-2 Data Structure